 Helping you get through life

 Sex with fewer risks.
-Practise safer sex and you're far less likely to pick up an STI, including HIV.
+Practise safe sex and you're far less likely to pick up an STI, including HIV.
 It means using condoms - always.
-Sex and condoms go together like Ant and Dec.
-We can't have one without the other.

 It also means being choosy about your partners.
 More partners = bigger risk.

 It doesn't mean not having fun.
 It doesn't mean not being passionate or spontaneous.
 There is nothing romantic or reckless about STIs.

 We should all protect ourselves.
 Whether we expect to have sex, or not.
 Like carrying a tampon.
 Just in case.